5 Signs Your Gut Isn’t Healthy & What You Can Do to Treat It

 Sign #5: You Have Numerous Allergies and/or Food Sensitivities

-It is very common for people with unhealthy gut to have numerous allergies that include many types of food sensitivities.
+It is very common for people with an unhealthy gut to have numerous allergies that include many types of food sensitivities.
 The main causes of these problems are inflammatory foods like dairy products or those with gluten.

 This is often caused by a “leaky gut” where the gastrointestinal system leaks into the blood supply and results in the body triggering the immune system to become hyper-reactive causing discomforts.